 Each person’s values are different, and each value will hold a different strength to that person.

 Let’s use Joe as an example.
 He’s an Investment Banker who values the following things:

 It’s easy to tell that Joe values his life based on external validation.
 He cares about the size of the home he has.
 If he is in a relationship, he cares more about how attractive the woman he is dating, rather than how happy the relationship makes him on an emotional level.
-His work is far more important than time spend on his own hobbies or learning new skills (expanding ones identity).
+His work is far more important than time spent on his own hobbies or learning new skills (expanding ones identity).
 More than anything, he cares about what people think of him.

-Mark values the same items, but differently.
+Jamie values the same items, but differently.

 This example makes it clear that every metric for happiness is different.
 Dan Gilbert calls this squishy language.
 1 It’s one of the reasons I don’t believe in the scale of attractiveness that rates from one to ten.
 Just like individual values, attractiveness is subjective, and it’s never the same for two people.

-When we fall in love, it is very obvious that the woman we fall in love with should match our values.
+When we fall in love, it is very obvious that the person we fall in love with should match our values.
 Yet, what we may love one year may be different than that which we love five years in the future.
 As we experience new things in life, our value systems changes relative to what they were.
 If our partner’s values do not evolve in some tandem with ours, we may fall out of love or lose interest altogether.

 Every person has their own conception of the world.
-We have our own frame of reality that assigns different values to different people, places and things.
+We have our own frame of reality that assigns different values to different people, places, and things.
 This is very apparent in a woman who only dates rich men, or a short man who could never imagine himself with a tall woman.
 But the short guy may be indifferent because he doesn’t value that aspect of a woman more than others.
 Therefore, he just doesn’t care about her height at all.

 So what causes us to become more attracted to specific things and unattracted to others?